NikitaKarmakarP/Coading-Ninja-Small-Challenges/README.md

 - **Valid Perfect Square**: A challenge to check if a number is a perfect square.
 - **Most Stones Removed with Same Row or Column**: A problem focusing on grid-based operations to remove the maximum number of stones from the same row or column.

-(Feel free to add more challenges here as you continue working on them!)

 ## How to Use